 The latest online class

 Join a different RSCDS Teacher each week for a mixture of basic movements, warm ups, technique and steps to keep you active.
-Live every Wednesday at 19:00 UK time, the class will give you the chance to dance with RSCDS members around the world at the same time. *Please note that not all recorded classes begin immediately - skip ahead on the recording to find the start time, or just let it run and enjoy the music!*
+Live classes ended on 14th July 2021, however all 64 classes have been recorded and are available for catch up at any time. *Please note that not all recorded classes begin immediately - skip ahead on the recording to find the start time, or just let it run and enjoy the music!*

 Do you enjoy solving puzzles?
 This week we have provided 2 challenges to entertain, perplex and intrigue you.

 The Management Board held a virtual meeting on Saturday 26 June 2021.
 Please login to read the meeting highlights under the MB Noticeboard.

 You can also view the 2021 Trustees' Report and Accounts here.

 Nominations are still open for the various Board and Committee vacancies and the deadline for submitting candidate profiles is Saturday 11 September.

 RSCDS, like so many organisations, runs effectively thanks to a vast number of volunteers who are passionate about Scottish country dancing, and willing to give their time.
 During these physically distant times RSCDS office staff, Board members, and volunteers have continued to work, and make decisions, using virtual meetings.
 A return to meeting ‘face to face’ will be much welcomed but with increasingly easy communications online, input through remote attendance at RSCDS meetings will undoubtedly continue to be a part of our future, post pandemic, world.